awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-labeling-job-console.md

 + A work team\.
 You create a work team from a workforce made up of Amazon Mechanical Turk workers, vendors, or your own private workers\.To lean more, see [Create and Manage Workforces](sms-workforce-management.md)\.

   You cannot use the Mechanical Turk workforce for 3D point cloud or video frame labeling jobs\.
 + If you are using a custom labeling workflow, you must save a worker task template in Amazon S3 and provide an Amazon S3 URI for that template\.
-For more information, see [Step 2: Creating your custom labeling task template](sms-custom-templates-step2.md)\.
+For more information, see [Step 2: Creating your custom worker task template](sms-custom-templates-step2.md)\.
 + \(Optional\) An AWS KMS key ARN if you want SageMaker to encrypt the output of your labeling job using your own AWS KMS encryption key instead of the default Amazon S3 service key\.
 + \(Optional\) Existing labels for the dataset you use for your labeling job\.
 Use this option if you want workers to adjust, or approve and reject labels\.
 + If you want to create an adjustment or verification labeling job, you must have an output manifest file in Amazon S3 that contains the labels you want adjusted or verified\.
 This option is only supported for bounding box and semantic segmentation image labeling jobs and 3D point cloud and video frame labeling jobs\.
 It is recommended that you use the instructions on [Verify and Adjust Labels](sms-verification-data.md) to create a verification or adjustment labeling job\.